 My first book, Lu Xun's Affirmative Biopolitics: Nothingness and the Power of Self-Transcendence (forthcoming with Routledge), explores an extraordinary case of affirmative biopolitics through the study of Lu Xun (1881–1936), the most prominent cultural figure of modern China.
 Diverging from the Enlightenment-humanist framework in reference to which Lu Xun is commonly interpreted, it demonstrates how his thinking is defined by a naturalistic conception of culture that is best understood in the global context of what Foucault defines as the biological turn of modernity.
 In comparison to ontologically-grounded modern Western theories of life, it brings to light the deep connection between Lu Xun’s affirmative biopolitics and the epistemic ground of Chinese tradition - what is known as correlative thinking.

 Currently I am working on my second book project, which explores the modern transformation of correlative thinking in a broad range of 20th and 21st century Chinese literature, film and art.

-I have taught a wide variety of courses, ranging from modern and contemporary Chinese literature and film, to literary theory and biopolitical discourse, to Chinese language at different levels.
+I have taught a wide variety of courses, including modern Chinese literature and film, introduction to Chinese culture, literary theory and biopolitical discourse, and Chinese language at different levels.

 Ph.D., East Asian Studies, New York University